mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.4/install/install-azure/advanced-provisioning/index.md

 ## Azure VM Images

-In Azure, you can define already available `urn` like at `imageID` or your own images from an available VM Disk Image.
+In Azure, you can define existing `URN` for the `imageID` field or use your own images from an available VM Disk Image.

-Default Azure Image which is used for Konvoy cluster deployments is the following:
+The Default Azure Image used for Konvoy cluster deployments is the following:

 ```text
 os_image = {